crimmori/AnimeRSS/README.txt

 if you right click, a menu will pop up, it will show the actions you can take:
 -refresh: refreshes all feeds.
+-search: you can search nyaa torrents here, and download them or open them in the browser.
 -new feed: adds a new feed to the program.
 -delete feed: deletes the current feed.
 -settings: shows the settings menu.